tevfikkk/C/README.md

 # Old-C-bunches
-the codes that I've written back in my first term of the college, which are mostly by me
+the codes that I wrote back in my first term of the college